justinbois/eqtk/doc/getting_started/quickstart.rst

     AC       0.237269
     dtype: float64

-Note that the result includes the initial concentrations of each species, with the species names appended with ``__0``.
+The result includes the initial concentrations of each species, with the species names appended with ``__0``.

 Next steps